The Role of Heirs in Property Sale Decisions

 Understanding capital gains tax is crucial when selling inherited property:

-• Stepped-Up Basis: The property’s value at the deceased’s death becomes the new tax basis.
+- Stepped-Up Basis: The property’s value at the time of the owner’s death is used as the new tax basis.

-• Capital Gains Tax: Taxes apply to any increase from this stepped-up basis to the sale price.
+- Capital Gains Tax: You have to pay tax on any increase in value from the stepped-up base to the sale price.

 Are there specific exemptions available in Connecticut?

-• Inheritance Property Laws: Exemptions depend on the relationship between the deceased and property value.
+- Inheritance Property Laws: Exemptions depend on the relationship between the deceased and the property value.

 How do estate and property taxes impact the sale?